Deterministically Simulating Barely Random Algorithms in the Random-Order Arrival Model: Applications of the 1-bit extraction method COMBINE

-We note that for single length instances, the Fung et al. algorithm applies to the online model (i.e., without the real-time assumption) while all the other interval selection and throughput problems are with respect to the real-time model.
-For single length instances, the length (or processing time) is fixed; that is $p_i = p$ for all $i$.
+For single-length instances, the length (or processing time) is fixed; that is $p_i = p$ for all $i$.
+We note that for single-length instances, the Fung et al. algorithm applies to the online model (i.e., without the real-time assumption) while all the other interval selection and throughput problems are with respect to the real-time model.
 We begin by describing the 2-competitive barely random algorithm of Fung et al. \cite{fung2014improved} for single-length intervals with arbitrary weights, and then describe how it generalizes to monotone, C-benevolent and D-benevolent instances.

 Fung et al. define \textit{slots} as fixed intervals on the real line.
 Suppose that the first interval is released at time 0.
 Slots $s_1, s_2, \dots$ are defined as intervals $[0,p), [p,2p), \dots$ where $p$ is the processing requirement of each interval.
-Without loss of generality, we assume that $p=1$.
-One deterministic algorithm schedules the heaviest jobs released in each odd slot $s_1, s_3, \dots$, while the other algorithm schedules the heaviest jobs released in each even slot $s_2, s_4, \dots$.
+One deterministic algorithm schedules the heaviest jobs released in odd slots $s_1, s_3, \dots$, while the other algorithm schedules the heaviest jobs released in even slots $s_2, s_4, \dots$.
 Note that an interval started in $s_i$ may execute into $s_{i+1}$, but never extends into $s_{i+2}$ since processing times are identical.
-By randomly choosing either odd or even slots, we guarantee a feasible solution that obtains at least one-half the weight of an optimal solution.
+By randomly choosing to take intervals from either odd or even slots, we guarantee a feasible solution that obtains at least one-half the weight of an optimal solution.

-The algorithm of Fung et al. \cite{fung2014improved} can be de-randomized using \texttt{COMBINE}, resulting in an $\frac{1}{\sqrt2-1}\approx2.41$-competitive algorithm.
-Our de-randomization handles items of the same type before a random bit can be extracted, and then transitions to executing the real time interval selection algorithms of \cite{fung2014improved}.
-We describe sketches for de-randomizing the interval selection algorithms for monotone, C-benevolent, and D-benevolent instances in Appendix \ref{appendix:fung}.
+In Theorem \ref{thm:fung-single-length-derand}, we derandomize the algorithm of Fung et al. \cite{fung2014improved} to obtain a $\frac{1}{\sqrt2-1}\approx2.414$-competitive algorithm in the ROM.
+Our derandomization handles pseudo-identical items that arrive before a random bit can be extracted and then transitions to executing the real-time interval selection algorithm of \cite{fung2014improved}.
+We also describe derandomizations for the remaining interval selection algorithms (for monotone, C-benevolent, and D-benevolent instances) in Appendix \ref{appendix:fung}.